Carter-Moorse/FileTypeChecker/README.md

 Add the Java action to a microflow and insert a specialization of a FileDocument.
 The Java action returns a string with the best guess of the MIMI-type of the file based on content and filename.

 ## Dependencies
-This module uses the Apacha Tika Core library v1.20.
+This module uses the Apacha Tika Core library.

 ## Limitations